×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Leipzig, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a full house, depending on your needs and financial situation.
 Next, start your search online.
 Websites like ImmobilienScout24, WG-Gesucht, and Immowelt are popular platforms for finding housing in Germany.
 These sites allow you to filter by price, location, size, and other features.
 You can also look at local newspapers and bulletin boards in supermarkets or universities for housing ads.
 If you're moving for work, check if your company offers any relocation assistance.
 Some companies have relationships with local real estate agents and can help you find a place to live.
 Consider hiring a real estate agent.
 While this will cost a fee, an agent can simplify the process, especially if you're not fluent in German.
 They can help you navigate the local market, set up viewings, and handle negotiations with landlords.
 Once you've found a potential place, arrange a viewing.
 This is your chance to check the condition of the property, ask about utilities, and get a feel for the neighborhood.
 If you decide to apply for a place, you'll typically need to provide proof of income, a copy of your ID, and sometimes a Schufa credit report.
 In Germany, it's common to pay a deposit of up to three months' rent upfront.
 Finally, make sure to read your rental contract carefully before signing.
 It's advisable to have a German-speaking friend or a lawyer review it to ensure you understand all the terms and conditions.
-Remember, finding the right place can take time, so start your search well in advance of your move," wrote one member in Leipzig.
+Remember, finding the right place can take time, so start your search well in advance of your move," remarked one expat living in Leipzig, Germany.

 What is a typical expat home or apartment like in Leipzig?

 "A typical expat home or apartment in Leipzig, is often located in a well-connected area, close to public transportation, shops, and restaurants.
 These homes are usually modern and well-maintained, with a blend of traditional German architecture and contemporary design.
 They often feature high ceilings, large windows, and hardwood floors.
 The apartments are usually fully furnished, with a fully equipped kitchen, including appliances like a refrigerator, stove, and sometimes a dishwasher.
 The living area is often spacious, with comfortable seating, a dining area, and a flat-screen TV.
 The bedrooms are typically cozy with ample storage space, and the bathrooms are modern and clean, often with a shower or a bathtub.
 Many expat homes also have a balcony or a small garden, providing outdoor space.
 Some apartments might be part of larger complexes that offer amenities like a gym, laundry facilities, or a communal garden.
 In terms of utilities, most apartments come with central heating, and some might have air conditioning, although this is less common in Germany.
 Internet connection and cable TV are usually included in the rent.
 Despite being in a city, many expat homes in Leipzig are located in quiet, residential neighborhoods, offering a peaceful living environment.
-However, they are still within easy reach of the city's attractions, making them a popular choice for expats," commented one expat who made the move to Leipzig.
+However, they are still within easy reach of the city's attractions, making them a popular choice for expats," explained one expat living in Leipzig, Germany.

 What is the average cost of housing in Leipzig?